kyriosaa/snack-store/README.md

-# SnackStore
+# SnackStore: A Taiwanese Snack Market

 ## About

-- An e-commerce website that allows users to purchase snacks.
+- An e-commerce website that allows users to purchase Taiwanese snacks.
 - Code written in TypeScript and C#

 ## Features